 A dataset is a collection of JSON documents that can be of different types and have references to each other.
-You can think of it as a “database”, whereas the document‘s types would constitute “tables”.
+You can think of a dataset as a “database” where all of your content is stored, whereas the document‘s types would constitute “tables”.
 Using GROQ or GraphQL you can always query and join data across documents within a dataset, but not across them.
 Typical applications of datasets are:

 - operate with different environments for testing, staging, and production

 - localization and segmentation across all content types